Portland is

 About Brandon

 Growing up in Corvallis, Oregon, I paid my way through community college on food stamps working fast food jobs.
-For a short time, I lived under my friend’s dining room table with a few boxes of my stuff, a large blanket thrown over it to give me privacy.
+For a short time, I lived under my friend’s dining room table with a few boxes of my stuff, a large blanket thrown over it for privacy.

 I eventually graduated from Oregon State University and have spent a decade in Portland where I met my wife, Cassie.
 After her work and education took us away from Oregon for a bit, we are now back home in Portland raising our daughter (Parker) with our cats (Zora and Czar).

-Spending 12 years in public service - including with the City of Portland - and holding a Master’s in Leadership and Organizational Development, my work and education have focused on bending government toward justice and making sure people have more power over decisions that impact them.
+Spending 12 years in public service in nearly every level of government - including with the City of Portland - and holding a Master’s in Leadership and Organizational Development, my work and education have focused on bending government toward justice and making sure people have more power over decisions that impact them.

 I work hard, care deeply, and bring people together to get stuff done for the common good.